kensongzhu/rscexplorer/README.md

 # RSC Explorer

-A tool for educators and thinkerers curious about the React Server Components (RSC) protocol.
+A tool for educators and tinkerers curious about the React Server Components (RSC) protocol.

 [RSC Explorer](https://rscexplorer.dev/) runs both the Server and the Client parts of RSC in the browser.